- John Appleby made bold predictions on HANA.

 This is not a “clear move to combined transactional and analytic processing.”
-SAP followed by IBM, Oracle, and Microsoft (following SAP’s lead) added column oriented/”in-memory” capabilities to their databases, but there is no evidence that the processing of this type increased.
+SAP, followed by IBM, Oracle, and Microsoft (following SAP’s lead), added column-oriented/”in-memory” capabilities to their databases, but there is no evidence that this type’s processing increased.
 This is because the applications above them stayed roughly similar.
 ERP systems are still primarily processing transactions.
 Companies have not removed their data warehouses and increased reporting off of the ERP system.
 S/4HANA, even in 2019, is barely live anywhere, with most of the implementation go lives falsified or covered up as we covered in the article S/4HANA Implementation Study.
 Therefore extremely few customers anywhere are even using S/4HANA on HANA.

-Appleby would like his proposal to be true because his income comes from promoting combined transactional and analytic processing.
+Appleby wants his proposal to be true because his income comes from promoting combined transactional and analytic processing.
 But he presents no evidence that it is true, and of course, he has a massive financial bias to misrepresent reality.